 When to Send a ‘Thank You’ Email After an Interview

-A prompt note shows that you’re responsive, a strong communicator with follow-through and that you’re excited about the role.
-If you wait two or three days to send it, though, the hiring manager might get a different impression of you — that you’re slow to respond or not too interested in the position.
+This shows that you’re responsive, a strong communicator with follow-through and that you’re excited about the role.
+If you wait much longer to send it, the hiring manager might get the impression that you’re slow to respond or not too interested in the position.

 Interview ‘Thank You’ Email Subject Line Tips

 Keep your email subject line concise and to the point.
-Resist the urge to get clever or wordy, and reserve the meat of your message for the body of the email.
+Resist the urge to get clever or wordy.
 Simple, streamlined subject lines work best for the occasion, according to career coach Wendy Saccuzzo.

 Formal Subject Lines

-Following an interview, especially the very first one, it’s usually best to keep your email tone formal.
-You’ll want to present the most professional side of yourself and reflect that you’re capable of traditional corporate communication.
+Following an interview, especially the first one, it’s usually best to keep your email tone formal.
+You’ll want to present the most professional side of yourself and show you’re capable of traditional corporate communication.
+A few examples include:

 Informal or Casual Subject Lines